The Rise of the Edgar Cut Meme

 Related meme: The Takuache Edgar Cut Meme

 Takuache finds use as a slang term used to describe young Mexican-American men enjoying driving large pickup trucks and wearing expensive Mexican apparel, including boots, belts, and jeans.
 These men feature the high bald taper hairstyle, which is popularly referred to as Edgar haircut.
 A name Takuaches are sometimes referred to as.
 Takuache catchphrases are “la mamalona” (truck), “cuh” (short for cousin), and “no quema cuh” ([My truck] cannot do a burnout).
-Takuache image depiction is of a short Mexican teen with the haircut mentioned above and a wide smile, which also became a viral Takuache Edgar Cut Meme online.
+The Takuache image depicts a short Mexican teen with the Edgar haircut and a wide smile, which quickly turned into a viral Takuache Edgar Cut meme online.

 Edgar Haircut Ban

 With that also started the “Anti-Edgar Cut” Petition.
 November 2021 reports reveal that students at Riverside High School in El Paso, Texas, created a petition to ban the Edgar cut at school.
 November 2nd, 2021, updates reveal that the Instagram page therealfitfamelpaso was the first to post about it.
-Also, there was an image posted of the petition.
-Besides, a video was posted of multiple students signing the petition.
+Someone posted an image of the petition, and also shared a video showing multiple students signing it.

 The year 2022 marked that a trend of walking behind Edgars or Edgar meme.
 This started appearing, using the song “Who Do You Love” by rapper YG.
 TikTokers with Edgar cuts started making similar videos.